ryssbowh/pingu-core-module/README.md

 ### Schema less attributes
 You'll find occurences of schema less attributes package, used to add attributes to models without changing the code of the model.
 This is promising but is not in use now.

-### Debug bar
-Debug bar from [https://github.com/barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar) is accessible if you have the permission `view debug bar`

 ### Database Blueprint
 The Blueprint class has been extended to include `updatedBy`, `createdBy` and `deletedBy` methods that adds a field to a table : `updated_by`, `created_by` and `deleted_by` which are all a foreign key to the table users.